J. J. Goodwin: In England

 Goodwin also accompanied the Swami to London in the summer of 1896 where they were joined by Swami Saradananda, a brother disciple of Swami Vivekananda.
 They were guests of Mr. E.T Sturdy and were joined by Mahendranath Dutta, brother of Swami Vivekananda.
 Goodwin had a most cordial relationship with Swami Saradananda and also encouraged him to give his first lectures in England.
-Mahendranath describes his impressions about J. J Goodwin that Good was twenty-three or twenty-four years old, but he looked like that of a thirty-five as he had a hard life.
+Mahendranath describes his impressions about J. J Goodwin that Goodwin was twenty-three or twenty-four years old, but he looked like that of a thirty-five as he had a hard life.
 His heart was simple and sweet.
 He loved verbal jousting and if he got no chance to argue with someone he was not happy.
 He was an ardent British Nationalist and loved cricket and all sports.
 Goodwin was also a great friend and admirer of Sara Bull.
 He supported her during her mediation in the conflict between the Vedanta Society of New York and Mr. E.T Sturdy of London over the publishing rights of the books of Vivekananda, esp. his book on Raja Yoga.
 In England, Sturdy was jealous of Goodwin and Goodwin did not get along with Mrs. Muller, another English disciple and host of Vivekananda.
 Swami Vivekananda wanted Goodwin to start more active work in America, by publishing a magazine and assist others in the study of Vedanta.
 Goodwin went with Swami Saradananda to America and arrived there on 2 July 1896.
 Sara Bull supported both Goodwin and Saradananda during their stay in New York and later in Boston.
 Goodwin acted as Saradananda's guide in Boston.
 He even opined against Saradananda teaching Raja Yoga.
 He was sent back to assist Swami Vivekananda and to take down notes for the final series of lectures in England, and accordingly he went back to London.
 Goodwin left for India along with Swami Vivekananda and his English disciples, notably the Seviers.